roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 * Crofters: New, lower social group, engaged in labour outside the agrarian sector
 * Increased population in the cities and towns

+## Lecture 7 - 05.10.2016

+Important changes:

+* Industrial revolution starting mid 19-hundreds
+* Split with Sweden 1905
+* Doubling of population (2*880'000) from 1800 to 1860.
+2.6 Millions around 1920
+* More than 500'000 move to the US
+* A lot fewer farmers
+* In 1850, 87% of the population lived on the countryside, in 1900 it was 72% and in 1946 only 50%.
+* Change from an agrarian society to an industrialised one

+In 1854, the first rail road opens.
+Throughout the whole period, communication improves, giving access to travel (to work) and improves trading.
+Since Norway is a maritime country, the upcoming of steam boats improved communication in the country.
+The modern city, where people travel to to work is created.
+Farmers not only provided for themselves, but could also sell their products and get integrated into the economy.

+Around 1850, the first banks open and capital becomes more available.
+Free trade gets introduced and it gets cheaper to import from eg Russia and Amerika.

+1884 marked the beginning of parliamentarism (government accountable to the parliament) in Norway when the parties are created.
+The conservative and liberal  (late split into multiple) parties get created.
+In 1885, the labour party gets created, but only in 1903 gets access to the parliament.
+Only after the world war, the parliament gets far more accessible.
+In 1898, all men can vote and in 1913, also all women.

+The liberal party is the driving force for the split with Sweden.
+Sweden traded east- and southwards, while Norway traded westwards (dependant on the royal navy).
+The foreign policy of the kingdom of Norway-Sweden was the main source of conflict (the foreign ministers were always Swedes).
+Norway had one of the largest merchant marines (4th largest in WW1); Sweden not so much.
+The liberal party argued, that the foreign minister doesn't respond to Norwegian interests abroad.
+The conflict about Norway wanting a foreign counsellor evolves in the 1890s and in 1905, the union is broken up.

+Since there were several conflicts around the world at that time, it was important for Norway to show that they are not revolutionaries.
+The referendum about the split from Sweden was accepted with a big majority.
+There was also a referendum to decide if Norway should stay a kingdom or a republic.
+Haakon VII (a dane) gets king.
+He is married to the daughter (Maud) of the British king.
+Norway is therefore an independent country with relations to Denmark and Great Britain (important for the sea sovereignty).

+From 1900 up to the start of WW1, Norway starts exploiting hydro energy a lot.

+Norway stayed neutral during WW1, but was still influenced heavily by it.
+In the first half, the merchant marine gained a lot of money, but took big hits in the second.
+Eventually, Britain controlled the Norwegian fleet and Norway had to join the blockade of Germany.

+The Norwegian perception of security: They were "outside" Europe, had close ties to Britain and didn't have threatening interests / were independent.